-STANDARD PERFORMANCE FOR PUMP MODEL 81 1/2E52-B
+STANDARD PERFORMANCE FOR PUMP MODEL 81 1/2P47A-B

-Based on 70° F (21° C) clear water at sea level with minimum suction lift.
-Since pump installations are seldom identical, your performance may be difference due to such factors as viscosity, specific gravity, elevation, temperature, and impeller trim.
+Based on 70°F (21°C) clear water at sea level with minimum suction lift.
+Since pump installations are seldom identical, your performance may be different due to such factors as viscosity, specific gravity, elevation, temperature, and impeller trim.

 If your pump serial number is followed by an "N", your pump is NOT a standard production model.
 Contact the Gorman-Rupp Company to verify performance or part numbers.

 Pump speed and operating condition points must be within the continuous performance range shown on the curve.
+Use caution not ot overload the motor when handling liquids with a specific gravity greater than 1.0.